The Lake Erie College of Osteopathic Medicine

 In July 2012, the LECOM School of Dental Medicine welcomed students in Bradenton, establishing yet a new era in the betterment of health care education.
 These dental students complete their fourth year of study at community-based dental outreach offices in DeFuniak Springs, Florida, and in Erie.
 These sites were chosen, in part, because of the enduring LECOM commitment to provide care where it is most needed.

 Ever vigilant to marking innovative trends in education, LECOM added two Distance Education Pathways in 2014.
 The School of Pharmacy Four-Year Pathway has grown to allow students to take courses online.
 At the time of its founding, the pathway was one of only two online distance education programs in the nation for pursuing the Doctor of Pharmacy degree.
-The first class of the Masters in Health Services Administration (MHSA) program graduated in 2015 and are sought after to fill key leadership roles in the administration of hospitals, clinical practices, and in other health care facilities.
-The MHSA program was ranked #6 in the nation by BestColleges.com in 2018.
-The Masters of Science in Biomedical Ethics (MSBE) degree was launched in 2018 to meet an unmet need for formally trained Ethicists ready to address the most complex moral and ethical healthcare issues of our time.
+The first class of the Masters in Health Services Administration (MHSA) program graduated in 2015, and these graduates are sought after to fill key leadership roles in the administration of hospitals, clinical practices, and in other health care facilities.
+The MHSA program was ranked No. 6 in the nation by BestColleges.com in 2018.
+The Masters of Science in Biomedical Ethics (MSBE) degree was launched in 2018 to meet an unmet need for formally trained ethicists ready to address the most complex moral and ethical healthcare issues of our time.
 The LECOM School of Health Services Administration was also created in 2018 to provide a center of excellence from which current and future LECOM healthcare business and compliance programs can be developed.

 Augmenting the noteworthy educational advancements, LECOM has been ever cognizant of its role in community enrichment, service, and the promulgation of health for all.
 With the 2009 opening of the John M. and Silvia Ferretti Medical Fitness and Wellness Center, the college founded a medically integrated wellness center that not only serves the fitness and medical education needs of LECOM students and employees of LECOM Health, but also provides a facility that offers to the populace of Erie County an opportunity to pursue a better quality of life through prevention and wellness.